IT jobs posted in Birmingham in 2015

 In 2017, Birmingham was awarded Obama's America's Promise Grant for ~$6 million dollars from the U.S. Department of Labor to equip underemployed and unemployed young adults in the Greater Birmingham region with resources they need to advance into Information Technology (IT) jobs.

 There's a mismatch of supply & demand in the Birmingham Tech Scene.
 We have more jobs to fill than we have qualified and trained applicants.
 Innovate Birmingham Workforce Department is part of the solution.
-We provide education in software development and IT help desk support, as well as offer scholarships to UAB, Jeff State, and Lawson state.
+We provide education in software development and data analytics, as well as offer scholarships to UAB, Jeff State, and Lawson state.
 The goal of our program is to provide opportunity, free of charge, and create a pipeline between talented people and employers in Birmingham.

 Evaluating the Tech Ecosystem